mastbaum/dl-syst/README.md

 Quick Start
 -----------
-To run the chain end to end, source `env.sh`, then run:
+To run the chain end to end, source `env.sh`, build with `make`, then run:

     $ run_treereader_syst.sh